 Single-entry visa to replace a Biometric Residence Permit (BRP)

 Moreover, if a person, who has a leave to remain or ILR in the UK, is outside the UK and misplaces his/her BRP, then for entry clearance purpose can apply for a single-entry visa.
-However, the price of such a single-entry visa is £154, instead of £95 for the usual single or multiple entry visitor visa.
-Moreover, it is also not a C-type visitor visa but permission to enter the UK.
+However, the price of such a single-entry visa (to replace BRP) is £154, instead of the usual £95 fee for the single or multiple entry Type-C visas.
+Therefore, the single entry visa to replace BRP is not a C-type visa but merely a permission to enter the UK.

 Until and unless there are grounds for not issuing a short or long term multiple entry visa UK, the applicant usually gets the type of the visa that he/she applied for.
-However, the length of a standard visitor visa can be restricted in the following instances:
+However, the decision-maker can restrict the length of a standard visit visa in the following instances:

-Children reaching eighteen (18) years of age – children, who should only be granted a long-term visa which is valid up to 6 months past their 18th birthday.
+Children reaching 18 can get a long-term multiple entry visa only up to 6 months past their 18th birthday.
 For instance if two siblings one 15 years of age and the other 17 years of age applies for a two (2) years long term multiple entry Type C visa, then the

 - visa expiry date for the 15-year-old child will be two (2) years from the date on which the visa is granted, i.e. until the time the child will reach seventeen (17) years of age